MicrosoftDocs/entra-docs/docs/identity-platform/reference-native-authentication-email-password.md

 |`nativeauthapi_disabled`| The client ID for an app that isn't enable for native authentication.|

 > [!NOTE]
 > If you submit all the required attributes via `/signup/v1.0/start` endpoint, but not all optional attributes, you won't be able to submit any additional optional attributes later via the  `/signup/v1.0/continue` endpoint.
 This is so because Microsoft Entra doesn't explicitly request for optional attributes.
+See the table in the [Submitting user attributes to endpoints](#submitting-user-attributes-to-endpoints) section to learn which user attributes you can submit to the `/signup/v1.0/start` and `/signup/v1.0/continue` endpoints.

 ### Step 2: Select an authentication method